Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Quantization of the algebra of observables of a field theory

 with $\psi^{(n)}_{(\vec{x}_n)}= \psi^{(n)}_{\vec{x}_n}$.
 Annihilation and creation operators are also easily written as

 Among all the possible choices we pick $1 \in \mathcal{H}_\Delta^0$ as the cyclic vector of the GNS construction because we want to interpret it as the vacuum state of our theory.
-The last ingredient is the state, a Fock generator of the Weyl algebra is \cite{Corichi2004,Wald1994}, in holomorphic coordinates
+The last ingredient is the state, a Fock generator of the Weyl algebra is \cite{corichiSchrodingerFock2004,waldQuantumField1994}, in holomorphic coordinates

-Using BCH formula with $[a^x,a^{\dagger,y}]=\Delta^{xy}$ we put annihilation operators to the right of creation ones, then the Fock state acting on the generator, which is the vacuum expectation value of it, is easily computed by
+Using BCH formula with $[a^{\mathbf{x}},a^{\dagger,\mathbf{y}}]=\Delta^{\mathbf{xy}}$ we put annihilation operators to the right of creation ones, then the Fock state acting on the generator, which is the vacuum expectation value of it, is easily computed by

 Thus $\varpi_{Hol}$ of \eqref{eq:vacuumHolState} and $\varpi_{Fock}$ act in the same way over their respective generators of the Weyl algebra and, because of the GNS construction, they are related by a unitary isomorphism and, as such, they represent the same theory.
-The same is true for the Schrödinger representation \cite{Corichi2004}.
-Notice that a unitary isomorphism at the level of the Hilbert space is not enough to stablish the equivalence of the theories.
+The same is true for the Schrödinger representation \cite{corichiSchrodingerFock2004}.
+Notice that a unitary isomorphism at the level of the Hilbert space is not enough to establish the equivalence of the theories.

 Indeed we already knew that Fock space coordinates \eqref{eq:FockCoordinates} are the coefficients of the chaos decomposition of the holomorphic representation under the Segal isomorphism $\mathcal{I}:L_{Hol}^2(\mathcal{M}_C, D\mu_c)\to \mathcal{H}_{Fock}$.
-But to stablish the relation in full we must also preserve the $C^*-$Algebra of observables.
-In this case both theories are equivalent if we quantize the $C^*-$algebra of Weyl quantizable functions $(W,\star_m)$ with the mapping $\mathcal{Q}_{Weyl}$ studied on \autoref{sec:QuantizHolom}.
+But to establish the relation in full we must also preserve the $C^*-$algebra of observables.
+In this case both theories are unitary equivalent representations of the same algebra of observables if we quantize the $C^*-$algebra of Weyl quantizable functions $(W,\star_m)$ with the mapping $\mathcal{Q}_{Weyl}$ studied on \autoref{sec:QuantizHolom}.

-In any case it is important to remark thar Fock quantization is fundamentally different from that of holomorphic quantization in that relies upon the notion of one particle space structure from which the Fock space is constructed.
+In any case it is important to remark thar Fock quantization is fundamentally different from that of holomorphic quantization since it relies upon the notion of one particle space structure from which the Fock space is constructed.
 Kähler structures in this setting are also fundamentally different from those of holomorphic quantization.
-In holomorphic quantization this structure is densely defined in the domain of the wave function $\Psi(\phi^{\mathbf{x}})$ while in Fock quantization is defined dually over the coefficients of the one particle states.
+In holomorphic quantization this structure is densely defined in the domain of the wave function $\Psi(\phi^{\mathbf{x}})$ while in Fock quantization it is defined dually over the coefficients of the one particle states.